cryptosubh/blog/about.md

 ### Other Interests

-musical theater, bridge, yoga, the New York Times crossword puzzle, watching football & basketball
+musical theater, yoga, puzzles and strategy games (including bridge, acquire and the New York Times crossword puzzle), watching football & basketball

 ### Contact